-Albosta, a Democrat, was the representative for Michigan's 10th congressional district from 1979 to 1984.
+Albosta was the representative for Michigan’s 10th congressional district and was a Democrat.
+He served from 1979 to 1984.

 Albosta is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Albosta sponsored and cosponsored.
 See full analysis methodology.

 Albosta was the primary sponsor of 1 bill that was enacted:

 - H.J.Res.
 182 (97th): A joint resolution to designate April 26, 1981, as “National Recognition Day for Veterans of the Vietnam Era”.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).